AmadoouXC/Kanji-Kounter/README.md

 If you don't have python or don't want to bother with the terminal, just run the .exe

 ## Security concern
-Windows sometimes falsely detects the .exe as a virus, just run it anyways
+Windows sometimes falsely detects the .exe as a virus, even tho it's safe, you can check the source-code if you're a bit paranoid :)